International-GNSS-Service/SLM/doc/source/installation.rst

 ############

-Most of the dependencies will be the same between different deployments, but production will require a webserver and other production specific requirements.
+Most of the dependencies will be the same between different deployments, but production will require a web server and other production specific requirements.
 The following table lists the major dependencies that will most likely need to be manually installed depending on your environment(s):